“The detail and atmosphere created here was excellent.”

 Liberation

-Discover the event that islanders will never forget: 9 May 1945.
-Finally, after five years of occupation, British forces arrived to free the Channel Islands.
-Scenes of happiness and relief characterised this most wonderful of days, which is still marked by a public holiday and celebrations today.
+An uplifting experience to end your journey through the tunnels.
+Experience the emotional events of 9 May 1945, when finally, after five years of occupation, British forces arrived to free the Channel Islands.
+Happiness and relief characterised this most wonderful of days, which is still marked by a public holiday and celebrations today.